How Can I Find Happiness

 - love the Creator (Luke 10:27)

-The whole reason we lack happiness is because we aren’t doing these things correctly–we aren’t living our faith properly–like the saints have done, since “the effect of righteousness will be peace” (Isaiah 32:17).
+The whole reason we lack happiness is because we aren’t doing those things correctly–we aren’t living our faith properly–like the saints have done, since “the effect of righteousness will be peace” (Isaiah 32:17).

 From God’s love for us, so we don’t stay blind to our lack of faith, God tests us.
 That way we can see if we are in fact living the faith properly so we can have a chance to repent and change, so we can obtain a saving faith.
 He does this by means of allowing us to bear trials/crosses (life’s problems).
-Each cross is a fantastic gift…even little ones like when we are running late all the way to great illnesses like cancer, as God allows us to SEE if in fact we are living the faith in ALL circumstances so we can run to Him for mercy (help) and grow…plus there are many other blessings in the cross; to learn more please read Lifting Our Values book, “Why God Allows Suffering.”
+Each cross is a fantastic gift…even little ones like: when we are running late, all the way to great illnesses like cancer.
+God allows us to SEE if in fact we are living the faith in ALL circumstances so we can run to Him for mercy (help) and grow as we unite our suffering with Him on the cross for the salvation of souls…plus there are many other blessings in the cross; to learn more please read Lifting Our Values book, “Why God Allows Suffering.”
 But tragically most never see any of our crosses as a sign of God’s love, but rather quite the opposite.